A simple idea powers the Fool 100.

-The Fool 100 is made up of 100 The Motley Fool’s active buy recommendations and/or highest rated stocks in our research database Fool IQ.
+The Fool 100 is made up of the 100 largest open Motley Fool’s stock recommendations and highest rated stocks in our research database Fool IQ.
 Here is the current sector breakdown of the Fool 100:

-At The Motley Fool we are looking for the companies that are going to drive innovation for the next decade and beyond, which may result in overweighting to the tech sector and underweighting to other sectors, such as banking and oil and gas.
+At The Motley Fool we are looking for the companies that are going to drive innovation for the next decade and beyond, which may explain the current overweighting of the index to the tech sector and underweighting to other sectors, such as industrials and energy.

 You can also see this trend reflected in our top 10 holdings, which currently include longtime Motley Fool tech favorities such as Amazon, Alphabet, Facebook, and Apple.